 Ralph's son William, was Treasurer to King Henry 1st, and Justice of England.
 He married Matilda, the daughter of William, the Viscount d'Arques.
 He had two sons, Rabel and Ralph.
 They held lands in Grantham, Oston and Somerly.

 Early History of the Tankarvil family

-Another 167 words (12 lines of text) covering the years 113 and 1137 are included under the topic Early Tankarvil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tankarvil research.
+Another 84 words (6 lines of text) covering the years 113 and 1137 are included under the topic Early Tankarvil History in all our PDF Extended History products and printed products wherever possible.

 Tankarvil Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Tankarvil have been found, including Tancerville, Tankerville, Tancarville, Tankarville, Tancarvill and many more.